 Highlights of the 2021/22 season include the New Year’s Concert with the Frankfurt Radio Symphony as well as his debuts with the Deutsche Radiophilharmonie Saarbrücken Kaiserslautern and the Deutsches Symphonie-Orchester Berlin.
 Moreover, he will return to the Stuttgart Philharmonic, the Basel Symphony Orchestra and the St. Petersburg State Capella Symphony Orchestra.

-Born in Germany in 1990, Felix Mildenberger received his first musical education in violin, viola and piano, and subsequently studied conducting in Freiburg and Vienna from 2011 to 2015.
-His teachers include Prof. Lutz Koehler, Prof. Mark Stringer, Gerhard Markson, Prof. Scott Sandmeier, Massimiliano Matesic and Alexander Burda.
-In addition, he participated in masterclasses of Bernard Haitink, Paavo Järvi, David Zinman, Neeme Järvi, Leonid Grin, Prof. Johannes Schlaefli and Prof. Nicolás Pasquet.
-In the course of his Dirigentenforum scholarship he worked with John Carewe, Gabriel Feltz, Marko Letonja and Marc Piollet.
-From 2015 to 2017, he was a lecturer for orchestral conducting at the Hochschule für Musik Freiburg, and did a masterclass for young conductors at Mozarteum University during Salzburger Mozartwoche 2020.
+Felix Mildenberger received his first musical education in violin, viola and piano, and subsequently studied conducting in Freiburg and Vienna as well as at the Aspen Music Festival.
+His teachers include Prof. Lutz Köhler, Gerhard Markson, Prof. Mark Stringer, Prof. Scott Sandmeier, Massimiliano Matesic and Alexander Burda.
+In addition, as part of masterclasses he studied with David Zinman, Paavo Järvi, Bernard Haitink, Markus Stenz, John Carewe and Gabriel Feltz.
+From 2015 to 2017, he was a lecturer for orchestral conducting at the Hochschule für Musik Freiburg and held a masterclass for young conductors at Mozarteum University during Salzburger Mozartwoche 2020.